AlexDatTr/Yelp_CityBike_Modelling/README.md

 - Evaluate the outcome.

 ### Results
 - Many point of data is collected from the Foursquare and Yelp API.
 Yelp API provide more data point and provide an easier method to retrieved the data.
-With the same input
+With the same input from the station_df file.
+The returned data from Yelp is twice as many as Yelp
 - All different models tried in the project have low R square value and The built model suggests that the number of bike do not depend on any variables in the dataset

 ### Challenges